Skip to Main Content

 Illinois Legislative History Research

 "Legislative history" refers to the documents generated as a bill passes through the legislative process on its way to becoming a statute.
-The following guides will help you understand the process of gathering that documentation for a particular piece of Illinois legislation.
+The Illinois Legislative History page of our Legislative History Research Guide provides detailed instructions on compiling the legislative history documents for Illinois statutes.
+The following guides will also help you understand the process of gathering that documentation for a particular piece of Illinois legislation.

 Illinois Secondary Sources